Welcome to SUNY New Paltz!

 As an academic institution, SUNY New Paltz recognizes and welcomes the educational benefits of exposing students to political debate and information, including partisan political speech.
 The College makes some of its facilities available to a wide range of outside speakers and expressive activities and opens such facilities to political speech.
 However, the State University has guidelines to access such facilities, as well as guidelines on political activities of state employees while at work.
 More information regarding the policy and guidelines for political activities on campus can be found on our Current Students page.

-Please email Anneliese Kniffin-Savchak in the Office of Human Resources (email@example.com) with any comments or to suggest additions to this page.
+Please email Anneliese Kniffin-Savchak in the Office of Human Resources, Diversity & Inclusion (email@example.com) with any comments or to suggest additions to this page.